varnish/libvmod-cookie/README.rst

 is also included.
 It might be needed to use libvmod-header if there might be multiple Set-Cookie response headers.

-This vmod allocates memory on the session workspace.
-It needs twice the memory requirement of your cookie string, usually less than 2KB.
-If you have many long cookies, or use other vmods that use the same memory segment, you might need to increase the sess_workspace parameter.
+This vmod uses per-thread storage.
+You'll need to increase the thread_pool_stack to 200KB for this to work reliably.

 Only within a single VMOD call is the state set by cookie.parse() / cookie.set() guaranteed to persist.
 This VMOD was designed to be used